GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 bio: Xinyu Gong is a Ph.D. student of Electrical and Computer Engineering at [VITA](https://vita-group.github.io), The University of Texas at Austin, advised by Dr. Zhangyang Wang.
 His research interests include computer vision and machine learning.

 interests:
+- Neural architecture search
-- Computer Vision
+- Normalization
-- AutoML
+- Few-shot learning

 education:
   courses: